 No car epitomises what Mercedes-Benz stands for better thanthisone - the E-Class.
 This version is the most advanced yet, which is essential of course.
 When your rivals include cars as good as theAudi A6, the BMW 5 Series and the Jaguar XF, you can't afford to not to try and set the standard.
 With is why this MK10 model E-Class claims the classiest cabin, the most efficient running costs and the most advanced technology in the segment.
 Advanced driver assistance features even allow it to take a step closer to fully autonomous driving.
 Many potential E-Class owners will be funding their car with company money, so they and their Fleet Managers will be totting up the figuresverycarefully.
 As Mercedeshas in creating the class-leading fuel and CO2 stats on offer in the case of the volume E220d variant we're trying here.

 Mercedes has achieved a superb balance between comfort, quiet and agility with the E-Class.
 It's as happy swanning through town or covering great distances along the motorway.
 More surprising is how at home it feels on more wiggly roads, where its excellent suspension makes light work of corners.
+There's also the option of 4MATIC 4WD.
 To get the best from the car, you'll want the 'AIR BODY CONTROL' pneumatic suspension that can be fine-tuned with the 'DYNAMIC SELECT' controller.
 This is standard on the E350d and an option on this E220d, but it's money well spent to give the car such a breadth of talent.
 Backing up this broad array of skills, the 2.0-litre turbodiesel in the E220d is right up there with the best in class for refinement.
 Even when pressed hard, it refuses to be noisy or harsh, which all adds to the feeling of assured quality in the E-Class.
 For those who need the extra power for their own desires or perhaps to tow a horsebox, the E350d's V6 turbodiesel is equally smooth and comes with a massive slug of torque at little more than tickover.
 Strong acceleration for both diesel models and add to the appeal.

 Design and Build